gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

   (SREs)](https://landing.google.com/sre/workbook/chapters/on-call/)
   (operational instructions fighting outages)

-All these documents should be written by developers or operators.
+All these documents should be written by developers, operators or other technical people.
+Living, up-to-date documentation makes a project more understandable and long-term project members are capable of answering questions why things were done in the past -- in the majority of projects, the top answer is "this is historically grown".
-.
-Living, up-to-date documentation makes a project more understandable and long-term project members are capable of answering critical questions why things were done in the past.
-In the majority of projects you only get "this is historically grown" as an answer and the only way to find the real answer is conducting many time consuming face-to-face interviews.
+The only way to get real insights is conducting time consuming face-to-face interviews.
 Documentation helps to keep an overview over an ever-growing project, to facilitate the start for new developers and to build a searchable knowledge base.
-Past decisions should be transparent through good documentation.
+Past decisions should be transparent through good documentation and not hidden in people's heads.

 ### Do you focus on code health?